lsoenen/364final/README.md

 Description:

 This application allows users to search for teams using the team search form.
 After searching for a team, the program returns the full roster for that team.
 The user can also use the create collection page to create a personalized collection of teams.
-This would be useful for people that want to organize teams by their conference.
-The users can also update the rank of the team depending on how well they are performing.
-They also have the option to delete one of the collections after it has been created.
+This would be useful for people that want to organize teams into certain conferences.
+The users can also update the name of the collections/conferences that they created.
+Although the name changes after it is updated, the teams within the collections remain the same.
+Users also have the option to delete each of the collections that they created.
+If a user would like to add more teams to their collection that are not on the original list, they can use the team search for to find them.
+Teams must be searched using the official abbreviations which can be found here: "https://www.reddit.com/r/CFB/wiki/abbreviations"

 routes: